How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 - Locate the AFCI breaker in the electrical panel.
 Ensure the circuit is energized and the breaker handle is in the “ON” position.

-- The breaker handle should immediately snap to the tripped (middle or “OFF”) position, and power to the circuit should be cut.
-This confirms the mechanical trip function is working.
+- The breaker handle should immediately move to the tripped (middle or “OFF”) position, and power to the circuit should be cut.
+This confirms the basic trip function is working.

 - To restore power, first push the handle fully to the “OFF” position, then back to the “ON” position.